 Clam deserves to have two ice fishing houses on this list, so we went this the popular Nanook as another top choice.
 This shelter by Clam is a comfortable ice fishing shelter for 2 anglers.
 This is a tried and true shelter that has been a popular choice of ice fishers for many years.

 It is completely portable and has a flip and go pole system in place.
 It is lightweight and very easy to setup and take down.
 It is also rugged enough to be slid over the ice and on top of your favorite fishing spot.
+Tie your flasher, rods, and tackle box on, and you can pull the entire package easily by hand.

 The Nanook provides you with 23 square feet of fishing space inside a protective shell with padded seats that have backrests.
 The seats swivel so you can easily turn to reach anything you need to reach.